-Knocks Community Association support the amendment to specify that development of new or enhanced community facilities will be permitted within a settlement or, in association with a Rural Community Area, where there is a clear community need for such a facility and they: are appropriate in scale to the needs of the local community and reflect the character of the location.
+Boho Community Association support the amendment to specify that development of new or enhanced community facilities will be permitted within a settlement or, in association with a Rural Community Area, where there is a clear community need for such a facility and they: are appropriate in scale to the needs of the local community and reflect the character of the location.
 This is a clear acknowledgement of the advantages of Rural Community Areas or Dispersed Rural Communities in providing facilities within a largely rural council area.

-Knocks Community Association would query why in the case of a facility in association with an RCA, the use will be limited to a community hall only, as this may stifle the future potential for growth in these communities and provision of required facilities for residents within these communities in addition to a community hall, e.g. creche, day centre, health centre, recreation space, multiuse games area.
-This could be important in sustaining a rural community particularly if there is an aging population.
-Did the council take account of its Community Plan?
+Boho Community Association would query why in the case of a facility in association with an RCA, the use will be limited to a community hall only, as this may stifle the future potential for growth in these communities and provision of required facilities for residents within these communities in addition to a community hall, e.g. creche, day centre, health centre, recreation space, multiuse games area.
+This could be important in sustaining a rural community particularly if there is an aging population as in our District.
+Did the council take proper account of its Community Plan which highlights the ageing population?
 (C2)